HaoHou-98/SCGAN/README.md

 ## Super-resolving Images Using Pretrained Model

-Once the dataset and the pre-trained model are prepared, the results be got using pretrained models.
+Once the dataset and the pre-trained model are prepared, the results be got using pretrained model.

 1. Inference.